-Bill Buckner joined the Noble Research Institute, at the time called the Noble Foundation, in 2011.
+Bill Buckner joined the Noble Research Institute, at the time called the Noble Research Institute, in 2011.

 Russell “Rusty” Noble, a member of the Board of Director’s executive committee and founder Lloyd Noble’s grandson, hailed Buckner’s tireless pursuit to advance agriculture.
 “When you meet Bill Buckner, you know one thing for sure: he loves agriculture.
 He is a passionate advocate for the sector,” Noble says.
 “During his time as president, Bill worked tirelessly to promote soil health and create innovative new solutions that could open up more opportunities for farmers and ranchers.
 Everyone at Noble offers a whole-hearted thanks to Bill for all of his work.”

 During Buckner’s tenure as president and CEO, Noble experienced one of its most dramatic organizational shifts in its 73-year history.
-Originally known as The Samuel Roberts Noble Foundation, Noble separated its research and education operations from its philanthropic activities in 2017.
+Originally known as Noble Research Institute, Noble separated its research and education operations from its philanthropic activities in 2017.

 The organization’s research, education and consultation activities continued forward under a new name, the Noble Research Institute, LLC, and became one of the country’s first agricultural research organizations, a new type of 501(c)(3).
-The philanthropic activities, including grant-making and scholarship programs, of the original organization were placed in a new, private foundation, which carried the name traditionally associated with the organization’s community giving, The Samuel Roberts Noble Foundation.
+The philanthropic activities, including grant-making and scholarship programs, of the original organization were placed in a new, private foundation, which carried the name traditionally associated with the organization’s community giving, Noble Research Institute.

 The Buckner era also saw Noble expand its educational and community service efforts, dive deeper into cover crop research, establish the Land Stewardship Program, increase its national collaborations, and re-establish soil health as a core competency.